-Read Buffering in Detail
+Read Buffering

-BDSpro performs read-ahead buffering; that is, as it sends data over the network to fill a read request, it simultaneously fills a second buffer with data from disk in anticipation of the next request.
-This concurrent disk and network I/O enhances BDSpro performance significantly.
+BDS performs read-ahead buffering; that is, as it writes data to the network from one buffer, it simultaneously fills a second buffer with data in anticipation of the next request.
+This concurrent disk and network I/O enhances BDS performance significantly.